ldtteam/MinecoloniesWiki/pages/src/source/workers/archer.md

 ---
-title: Archer
+type: worker
+worker: archer
-layout: default
+layout: worker
 ---
-# Archer

 {% capture content %}
 Archers are ranged guards that protect your colony.
 As long as you provide an Archer with a bow, they will protect your colony day and night.